Davis Allen (American football)

 Davis Allen (born February 3, 2001) is an American professional football tight end for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Clemson Tigers.

 Early life

 Allen grew up in Calhoun, Georgia and attended Calhoun High School.
 Davis was rated a four star recruit and committed to play college football at Clemson over offers from Virginia Tech, Duke, Wake Forest, and Ole Miss.
+Allen’s brother, Reed, played college football at Air Force.

 College career

 Allen played in 15 games during his freshman season with the Clemson Tigers and was used primarily as an in-line blocker.
 He caught 16 passes for 247 yards and four touchdowns in his sophomore season.
 Allen had 28 receptions for 208 yards and three touchdowns as a junior.
 He was named third-team All-Atlantic Coast Conference as a senior after catching 39 passes for 443 yards and five touchdowns.

 Professional career

+Allen was selected by the Los Angeles Rams in the fifth round, 175th overall, of the 2023 NFL draft.On June 20, 2023, Allen signed a four-year rookie contract worth $4.08 million.